 The first bike they made in their garage in a small German town was called LECTOR.
-This was a lightweight and stylish hardtail bike, considered to be a game changer at the time.
+This was a lightweight and stylish hardtail bike, considered to be a game-changer at the time.

 The LECTOR achieved great success in many European countries and provided a strong basis for Uwe and Klaus to continue making quality and groundbreaking bikes.

-Where Are Ghost Bikes Today?
+Ghost Bikes Today

 Ghost bikes have come a long way from their humble beginnings in 1993.
-Today, they are a recognizable and a reputable brand, cherished by tens of thousands of cyclists around the world.
+Today, they are a recognizable and reputable brand, cherished by tens of thousands of cyclists around the world.